gcordner/fm-brand-blocks/README.md

 2. Connects each **Brand Block** to a specific WooCommerce brand.
 3. Outputs the associated **Brand Block** on WooCommerce brand archive pages, replacing the default brand description.

+## Installation

+1. Upload and activate plugin.
+2. Create new Brand Blocks in the **Brand Blocks** admin, as if you are creating a post.
+3. From the Brand admin, you can now link a **Brand Block** post type.
+It will appear beneath the Brand title, and above the brand product grid, in place of the default description.

 ## Plugin Directory Structure

 ```